adamsilver/fdpb/03-Book-A-Flight.md

 ![Desktop native date control](./images/desktop-date.png)

 If you're concerned about it looking different in different browsers you'd needn't be.
-In Progressive Enhancement 2.0[^], Nicholas Zakas proves that users don't notice the differences between browser implementations.
-Nobody cares about your website as much as you do and rather officially websites do not need to look the same in every browser[^].
+In Progressive Enhancement 2.0, at 16 minutes in[^8], Nicholas Zakas proves that users don't notice the differences between browser implementations.
+Nobody cares about your website as much as you do and rather officially websites do not need to look the same in every browser[^9].

 HTML: